 Shang, shirtless and swinging a pole around while singing "I'll Make A Man Out Of You".
 Hilariously reviewed by The Daily Show's Camp Gay film critic Frank DeCaro, who responded "Yes, PLEASE! ...And bring the pole."

 Mulan also; it's notable that compared to other Disney princesses, she is the one that has the most nude scenes (two bath scenes, one of which is fairly extensive), except perhaps for Ariel.

 Faux Action Guy: Shang.
 He's introduced as a badass, fights circles around his recruits, trains them to perfection... and from that point on becomes consistently less competent than Mulan.
-He is still a good warrior, but his lack of success with brute force to defeat the Huns shows that the Chinese will have to use guile and cleverness to win.
-He provides perfect timing in disarming Shan Yu lands a few good hits on him in the ensuing fight.
-The problem is that Shan Yu is bigger, meaner, anddevastatingly good at headbutts—it takes more than being a Badass Army Captain to beat this guy.
+Subverted in that he is still a good warrior, but his lack of success with brute force to defeat the Huns shows that the Chinese will have to use guile and cleverness to win.
+He provides perfect timing in disarming Shan Yu and even lands a few good hits on him in the ensuing fight.
+The problem is that Shan Yu is bigger, meaner, and devastatingly good at headbutts—it takes more than being a Badass Army Captain to beat this guy.

 Faux Affably Evil: Shan-Yu, depending on how you take his mild tone of voice.
 When the Huns catch two Imperial scouts, he kneels down and adjusts one of their scarves and compliments them for finding the Hun Army.
 He even lets them go to tell the Emperor he's coming.
 Then has one of them shot In the Back.
 Also when he says that they should go through the village to 'return' a doll to a little girl.